datazuul/iiif-manifest-generator/README.md

 ## Usage

 Put all images (of your book) into a directory.
 Directory name is used as manifest identifier.
-Image names (without extension) are used for image identifier.
+Directory namae and Image names (without extension; combined with two underscores: e.g. `my_book_id__001`) are used for image identifier.
 Then call generator using the following options:

 - Specify absolute directory path containing images using option `--d=...`.